 Bert and Fred began living at Amery in 1891 a few months after the property was purchased.
 Neither had farming backgrounds, but they did have some early experience in business and a lot of determination.
 They also had the support of two unmarried sisters, Rose and Kate, who managed the homestead.

-By 1910 they had 35 acres in production.
+By 1910 Kay’s had 35 acres in production.
 Export to Britain of dry red blends, mostly made from Grenache, Mataro and Shiraz, steadily grew.
 In 1906 they started buying grapes to increase production.
 In 1913 Bert married Margorie Hayward, daughter of the family doctor, and the following year Margorie gave birth to her first son Cuthbert ‘Cud’ destined to become the second-generation winemaker.

 After the difficult years around WWI, in the early 1920s Bert and Fred made several more extensions to the cellars doubling storage capacity of the winery to 205,000 gallons.
 They also installed a variety of new equipment to make wine production more efficient.
-The new Celestin Coq and Compagnie hydraulic basket press was installed and ready for the 1928 vintage, and is still going strong 90 years later.
+The new Celestin Coq and Compagnie hydraulic basket press was installed and ready for the 1928 vintage, and is still going strong over 95 years later.
 There was a brief period in the early 1930s when over 70% of production was sweet fortified red, however by the second half of the 40s bulk dry red again made up more than 80% production again.

 WWII had a significant impact on the Australian wine industry and this was felt at Kays.
-Cud who had taken over the principal role of winemaker and lived at Amery with wife Barb joined the Army in 1942.
+Cud, who had taken over the principal role of winemaker and lived at Amery with wife Barb, joined the Army in 1942.
 Bert and Fred now in their 70s returned from retirement.
 Labour shortages and a near total embargo on wine imports from Australia were a constant frustration.
 Towards the end of the 1940s the winery was just returning to normality after the war when tragedy struck.
 Fred died in 1947 after a dreadful accident.
 The following year Bert passed away after falling ill.
-The brothers had been in partnership for 57 years a record unequalled in Australian winemaking history.
+The brothers had been in partnership for 57 years, a record unequalled in Australian winemaking history.

-The 1950s were a time of change: tractors replaced horses, mains electricity was connected and Cud Kay started to make more whites and different types of reds.
+The 1950s were a time of change: tractors replaced horses, mains electricity was connected, and Cud Kay started to make more whites and different types of reds.
 He also planted new vineyards, more Shiraz and Riesling, Palomino and Pedro.
 By the middle of the decade Cud began selling half gallon barrel flagons at cellar door.
-As local trade picked up and the drinking public became more discerning he made more varietal wines in place of the generic blends.
+As local trade picked up and the drinking public became more discerning, he made more varietal wines in place of the generic blends.
 He also commissioned a new range of wine labels incorporating the Griffin’s head crest.

 When Cud’s son Colin gradually took over winemaking in the 1970s he further refined and enlarged the range of varietals.
 Colin also increased the operational capacity of the winery.
-He planted more vineyards, purchased a variety of modern equipment including a crusher, two large capacity stainless steel storage tanks and a bottling machine and built a modern warehouse for the storing and handling packaged wine.
+He planted more vineyards, purchased a variety of modern equipment including a crusher, two large capacity stainless steel storage tanks, a bottling machine and built a modern warehouse for the storing and handling packaged wine.
 Colin also concentrated more on making premium varietal wines, including the first vintage of the Block 6 Shiraz in 1985.

 In 1991 the company turned 100 years old.
 Two years later, in 1993 all the buildings were listed on the South Australian Heritage register.
-During the 90s Colin steadily enlarged the remaining vineyard and began irrigating using dripper nozzles on permanent lightweight polycarbonate tub-lines and water from bores on the property.
+During the 90s Colin steadily enlarged the remaining vineyard and began irrigating using dripper nozzles on permanent lightweight polycarbonate pipelines and water from bores on the property.
 New blocks were trellised and had straight rows allowing mechanical pruning and harvesting and a new laboratory was built.
 Wine styles were further refined with a varietal Mataro and Merlot added to the range.

-In 2014 Colin Kay retired from day to day duties, but still formed part of the board alongside sister Alice, brother Bill and daughter Elspeth, continuing the Kay family involvement in the Kay Brothers winery and business.
+In 2014 Colin Kay retired from day to day duties, but formed part of the board alongside sister Alice, brother Bill and daughter Elspeth, continuing the Kay family involvement in the Kay Brothers winery and business.

 Today, a dedicated team of staff work hard to ensure the business is prepared for another century of exceptional wines under the Kay Brothers name.